-Upon the written request of a permanent employee, the Appointing Authority may grant the employee a leave of absence without pay.
+Upon the written request of a permanent employee, the Appointing Authority may grant the employee a leave of absence without pay, after all eligible paid leave has been exhausted.
 The following guidelines apply:

-- A. The maximum duration of a leave of absence without pay for personal reasons of the employee shall not exceed six (6) months. - B. The maximum duration of a leave of absence without pay for purposes of education, training, or specialized experience which would benefit county service, or for other related reasons, shall not exceed two (2) years. - C. The authorization of a leave of absence without pay is solely a matter of administrative discretion, and each request will be decided by the Appointing Authority based upon its own merits. - D. Any employee on an approved leave of absence is eligible to remain active on the group health insurance plan and will be required to maintain payment for the employee portion of the premium. - E. Upon returning from a leave of absence, the employee is to be placed in his or her original position, or another position at a similar level of responsibility and with the same pay rate should the original position be abolished. - F. When an employee fails to return to work upon the expiration of an authorized leave of absence without pay, that employee shall be considered as having resigned from the position. - G. An employee who has received an authorized leave of absence without pay does not earn sick or vacation leave credit.
-However, time spent on the leave of absence is to be considered in determining length of service for purposes where tenure is a factor. - H. If it is determined that an employee is abusing the leave of absence and not actually using the leave for the purposes specified, the Appointing Authority may cancel the leave and provide the employee with a written notice directing the employee to report for work. - I. All leaves of absences are to be submitted on the request for leave form with any supporting documentation attached.
+- A. The maximum duration of a leave of absence without pay for personal reasons of the employee shall not exceed six (6) months. - B. The maximum duration of a leave of absence without pay for purposes of education, training, or specialized experience which would benefit county service, or for other related reasons, shall not exceed two (2) years. - C. The authorization of a leave of absence without pay is solely a matter of administrative discretion, and each request will be decided by the Appointing Authority based upon its own merits. - D. Upon returning from a leave of absence, the employee is to be placed in their original position, or another position at a similar level of responsibility and with the same pay rate should the original position be abolished. - E. When an employee fails to return to work upon the expiration of an authorized leave of absence without pay, that employee shall be considered as having resigned from the position. - F. An employee who has received an authorized leave of absence without pay does not earn sick or vacation leave credit.
+However, time spent on the leave of absence is to be considered in determining length of service for purposes where tenure is a factor. - G. If it is determined that an employee is abusing the leave of absence and not actually using the leave for the purposes specified, the Appointing Authority may cancel the leave and provide the employee with a written notice directing the employee to report for work. - H. All leaves of absences are to be submitted in the Appointing Authority approved format with any supporting documentation attached.